-We have prepared the accompanying Corrective Action Plan as required by the standards applicable to financial audits contained in Government Auditing Standards.
-Specifically, for each finding we are providing you with the names of the contact people responsible for corrective action, the corrective action planned, and the anticipated completion date.
+We have prepared the accompanying corrective action plan as required by the standards applicable to financial audits contained in Government Auditing Standards.
+Specifically, for each finding we are providing you with our responsible officials' views, the names of the contact people responsible for corrective action, the corrective action planned, and the anticipated completion date.